 The image here shows the outlet of a stove that hadn’t be swept for at least 4 years.
 As you can see it was almost complletely blocked and would cause dangerous levels of carbon monoxide to escape into the room.

 Stoves flues should be swept at least once a year.

 Cheques are fine but they just take a little longer to process.
-I’m afraid we don’t take card payments at this point in time.

 A lot depends on where you actually live.
 Bath is in a smoke control zone so you can only burn smokeless fuel on an open fire.
 You can use kindling to help ge it going.
 For detailed information follow this link to the correct page on B&NES website.